CVMI-Lab/PLA/docs/DATASET.md

     ├── tools
     ```

-The scripts that process ScanNet and S3DIS images to generate captions and corresponding point indices will be available soon.
+The scripts that process S3DIS images to generate captions and corresponding point indices will be available soon.